On the Town (musical): Plot summary

+Act I

 A trio of dockyard workers mourns the start of a new workday ("I Feel Like I'm Not Out of Bed Yet").
 The whistle blows at 6 AM, and three sailors emerge: Ozzie, Chip, and Gabey, excited for 24 hours of shore leave ("New York, New York").
 Chip is excited to see all the sights that his father told him about after his trip to New York in 1934, with his decade-old guidebook by his side.
 Ozzie is interested in finding a date (or several) because Manhattan women are the prettiest in the world.
-Gabey is looking for one special girl, hopefully, one who reminds him of his 7th-grade girlfriend, Minnie Finchley.
+Gabey is looking for one special girl, hopefully one who reminds him of his 7th-grade girlfriend, Minnie Finchley.
 On the subway, the three spot a poster of Ivy Smith, "Miss Turnstiles" for June.
 Gabey, overcome with love for the picture, takes it with him.
 An old lady angrily tells him that she will have him arrested for vandalism and the three run off.

 Gabey wants to meet Ivy Smith, despite Chip's protests that the city is too big for things like that to happen.
 Ozzie, recounting an incident where Gabey saved their lives, convinces Chip to help Gabey find her.
 Chip grudgingly agrees and Ozzie coaches Gabey on what to do once he meets Ivy ("Gabey's Comin'," performed in the 2014 Broadway revival).
 The three break up, Gabey to Carnegie Hall, Ozzie to the Museum of Modern Art, and Chip to the "subway people."
 The three imagine what Miss Turnstiles must be like, and a ballet is performed in which Ivy demonstrates all the many different, contradictory, skills she has.

 The little old lady finds a policeman and the two chase after the sailors.